 How to become a cyber operations specialist

-To become a Cyber Operations Specialist, you must first have a high school diploma – whether you want to go through the private sector or the military.
+To become a cyber operations specialist in the private sector or the military, you must first have a high school diploma or the equivalent.

 If you choose the military, you must: